We sometimes get asked if one can use wire nuts to repair car wires. So can you use wire nuts to repair car wires?

-Do not use wire nuts to repair electrical wires on a car, such as battery wires, speaker wires, oxygen sensor wires, ignition coil wires, etc. Wire nuts are for repairing electrical wires on homes where there are no constant vibrations or corrosion issues.
-Wire nuts should never be used to repair wires because they can come on due to vibrations felt on a car, such as when hitting speed bumps.
+Do not use wire nuts to repair electrical wires on a car, such as battery wires, speaker wires, oxygen sensor wires, ignition coil wires, etc. Wire nuts are for repairing electrical wires in homes with no constant vibrations or corrosion issues.
+Wire nuts should never be used to repair wires because they can come on due to vibrations on a car, such as hitting speed bumps.

-Another reason why you should not use a wire nut in-vehicle applications is that a wire nut may not thread properly into soft wires used in cars.
-Instead of treading to the car wires, a wire nut will crush the electrical wires found on cars making the connection weak.
+Another reason you should not use a wire nut in vehicle applications is that a wire nut may not thread properly into soft wires used in cars.
+Instead of treading on the car wires, a wire nut will crush the electrical wires found on cars making the connection weak.

 The fastest way to repair car wires is to hold the two wires so that the bare wires cross at an angle.
 Twist the two wires tightly together, then use electrical tape to insulate the connection.

 The ideal method to repair car wires is to solder and heat shrink application.
-This takes a little bit of skill, plus requires a soldering iron and patience.
+This takes a little skill and requires a soldering iron and patience.
 Soldered connections are a permanent repair and do not suffer from corrosion or continuity issues in the future.
-Auto mechanics and car dealerships use this method or at least should.
+Auto mechanics and car dealerships use this method, or at least should.

-A temporary fix is to use the twist and tape metho,d, which will certainly make the connections and wor.
+A temporary fix is using the twist and tape method, which will make the connections and wor.
 Overtime can lead to continuity issues and corrosion, which leads to things intermittently working.

 We hope you find the Why You Should Not Use Wire Nuts in Cars guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.